 m, to enable math rendering (see below).

-The table of contents generation may malfunction if two headers within the page have identical names.
+The table of contents may produce erroneous links if two headers within the page have identical names.

 The rendering of LaTeX math mode expressions given within input files may be enabled by adding the